jeteve/ec2-cssh/README.md

     ec2-ssh -s=frontends

+    ec2-ssh -s=frontends --demux 'ssh user@{$host} tail -f /var/log/syslog'

 # OPTIONS

 - --set=&lt;name>, -s=&lt;name>

     **Required.** Use the set &lt;name> of instances defined in your config file

+- --demux &lt;command>

+    Optional.
+Use this command and demux their output to the shell instead of launching a cssh interactive session.

 - --verbose, -v